-Our study documented that incremental fiscal costs of a rotavirus vaccine introduction (without vaccines) amounted to 151,489\$, out of which 100,000 \$US was provided through GAVI grant and the rest financed by UNICEF and WHO.
-The government was only responsible for providing 12.5% of the funds necessary for the Rotavirus vaccine introduction.
+Our study documented that incremental financial costs of a rotavirus vaccine introduction (without vaccines) amounted to 123,912\$, out of which 100,000 \$US was provided through GAVI grant and the rest financed by UNICEF and WHO.
 These findings may point to the adequacy of GAVI's vaccine introduction grant relative to the financial need of the country in a Moldovan case.
-However, incremental fiscal cost per infant (without vaccine) was estimated at 3.82\$ which is 4.7 times higher than 80 cents established per infant under GAVI vaccine introduction grant policies [48].Consequently, adequacy of the introduction grant from GAVI for Moldova was only determined by small size of the birth cohort.
+However, incremental financial cost per infant (without vaccine) was estimated at 3.52\$ which is 4.4 times higher than 80 cents established per infant under GAVI vaccine introduction grant policies [48].Consequently, adequacy of the introduction grant from GAVI for Moldova was only determined by small size of the birth cohort.
 Furthermore, as noted earlier costs in Moldova were low because the country had spare cold chain capacity on the national and district level and was able to meet increased vaccine volume needs without additional investments.
 It is well known that most countries face cold chain capacity constraints when they introduce new or underutilized vaccines [49].
-Therefore it is expected that difference between GAVI established amount per infant - 80c under vaccine introduction grants and actual fiscal costs of delivering new vaccine per infant could be even greater in the countries that have bigger birth cohorts.
+Therefore it is expected that difference between GAVI established amount per infant - 80c under vaccine introduction grants and actual financial costs of delivering new vaccine per infant could be even greater in the countries that have bigger birth cohorts.

-Our study estimated economic cost per infant to be 12.03 \$, when vaccine costs are considered.
-This translates into 3.8% increase over the cost per infant under the national immunization schedule, which was estimated at 316.6 \$ in 2011.
-Our estimates for a rotavirus vaccine introduction were based on 2.5\$ per dose of RotarixTM, currently being purchased through UNICEF with GAVI co-financing.
-In 2016 Moldova is scheduled to graduate from GAVI financial support.
-In the current fiscal context immunization program accounts to only 2.4% of the recurrent public financing for health and is comparable to the levels found elsewhere [50]; [51].
-However, after GAVI graduation vaccine prices are expected to increase because of the national public procurement rules, which mandate local tendering and as a consequence for all non-UNICEF supplied vaccines Moldova pays almost double the UNICEF price [6].
+Our study estimated financial cost per infant to be 9.96\$, when vaccine costs are considered.
+This translates into 3.1% increase over the cost per infant under the national immunization schedule, which was estimated at 316.6 \$ in 2011.
+Our estimates for a rotavirus vaccine introduction were based on 2.5\$ per dose of Rotarix[TM], currently being purchased through UNICEF with GAVI co-financing.
+In 2013 Moldova plans introducing pneumococcal (PCV-13) mono dose vaccine with GAVI assistance, although graduation is expected in 2016.
+Based on sensitivity analysis, this may result in cost increase per infant by another 10.3%19.
+Therefore, 13.4% gradual increase in the total cost of delivering immunization services, which is expected to occur over 2013-2016, seems affordable in the current fiscal context where immunization program accounts to only 2.4% of the recurrent public financing for health and is comparable to the levels found elsewhere [50]; [51].
+However, after GAVI graduation vaccine prices are expected to increase because of the national public procurement rules, which mandate local tendering20 and as a consequence for all non-UNICEF supplied vaccines Moldova pays almost twice the UNICEF price [6].
 Also it is estimated that every dollar increase in vaccine price may result in 2.1% increase of immunization costs and doubling the vaccine price will demand almost 24.1% more from the national budget.
 Consequently financial sustainability of the immunization program will significantly depend on future vaccine prices, which does not make Moldova much different from many other countries, where cost of new vaccines has been found to drive up to 60% of vaccine introduction costs [52].